Skip to content

 Stand Width Minimum Quality Requirement Stability Feature

-Under 60" Standard Side Supports Vertical vertical frames
+Under 60" Standard Side Supports Vertical frames

 60" – 70" Essential Center Support Reinforced center divider